Detection and Response

 Values from events can also be forwarded in response actions using value: <<event/FILE_PATH>> double angle bracket syntax.

-To see how sensor variables and lookback values are used, see the add var / del var action in Reference: Actions.
+To see how sensor variables and lookback values are used, see the add var / del var action in Reference: Response Actions.

 Response